General Mills Logo

 What is General Mills?

 General Mills is an American food company.
-Its predecessor is a flour mill founded in Minneapolis in the mid-1800s.
+Its predecessor was a flour mill founded in Minneapolis in the mid-1800s.
 Flour is still included in the manufacturer’s assortment, but it is no longer the main product.
 The company focused on semi-finished products, canned food, bakery, and confectionery products.

 1928 – 1949